The Tracey Ullman Show: Development

-British actress, comedian, singer and former dancer Tracey Ullman was encouraged to try to break into American television by her husband, British producer Allan McKeown, who was looking to station himself in the United States.
-Ullman, who was already a household name in her native England, had already been making the rounds in the US promoting her film and music career in the early 1980s.
-Unlike in England, Americans were not aware of her comedy background outside of humorous appearances on The Tonight Show Starring Johnny Carson and Late Night with David Letterman.
-Ullman already had three British comedies under her belt, garnering her awards and accolades.
+British actress, comedian, singer, and former dancer, Tracey Ullman, was encouraged to try breaking into American television by her husband, British television producer, Allan McKeown.
+McKeown was looking to station himself in the United States.
+Ullman, who was a household name in her native Britain, had already made the rounds in the United States promoting her film and music career in the early to mid 1980s.
+Unlike British audiences, Americans were unaware of her comedy background outside of her humorous appearances on The Tonight Show Starring Johnny Carson and Late Night with David Letterman.
+She already had three successful British comedy television programs under her belt, garnering her awards and accolades.
 "I didn't believe there was anything above Webster standard [in America].
 I was wrong."
-Her British agent put together a compilation of her work and began circulating it around Hollywood.
-Her tape landed in the lap of Craig Kellem, vice president of comedy at Universal Television.
+Her British agent put together a compilation tape of her work and began circulating it around Hollywood.
+It landed in the lap of Craig Kellem, vice president of comedy at Universal Television.
 "I could not believe my eyes.
 It was just about the most extraordinary piece of material I'd seen in a long time."
 He wanted production on a series to begin immediately for her.
-Saturday Night Live scribe and creator of CBS's Square Pegs, Anne Beatts was hired to write the pilot.
-Universal liked the script; Ullman reportedly threw her hands up in the air, hating it.
-Recalling the project: "We'd just hit on an idea, then some white-haired executive – very, very important – would come in from the race track and say, 'I don't like that idea.
+Saturday Night Live scribe and creator of CBS's Square Pegs, Anne Beatts, was hired to write the pilot.
+While Universal liked the script, Ullman didn't appreciate the changes that senior executives wanted to make.
+Recalling the project: "We'd just hit on an idea, then some white-haired executive – very, very important – would come in from the racetrack and say, 'I don't like that idea.
 I think Tracey should be a caring person.
 I think there should be a kid in this.
 Now, I'm just pitching here.
 I don't know if this is funny.
 But I think Tracey should love this kid and maybe there's a moment where she tells the kid something about life.'
-And I'd say, "Look – I don't want to work with little kids being cute who I eventually adopt'."
+And I'd say, 'Look – I don't want to work with little kids being cute who I eventually adopt.'"